joechiu/tcm/README.md

 # Task Control and Management

-TCM is an automation tool to control and manage the file tasks and store the processing info to the database for the further usages including reports, alerts and notifications.
+TCM is a high efficient automation tool to control and manage the file tasks and store the processing info to the database for the further usages including reports, alerts and notifications.

 ## Language